Frank Albert Waugh: Biography

+The Waugh family in 1905; Frank is on the left.

 Frank A. Waugh was born in Sheboygan Falls, Wisconsin, but his studies and career would take him far from his birthplace.
 Waugh earned his B.S. degree in 1891 from Kansas State Agricultural College and a subsequent M.S. from Oklahoma State Agricultural and Mechanical College in 1893.
 He worked in the newspaper business in Topeka, Kansas, Helena, Montana, and Denver, Colorado.
 In 1895, graduate studies in landscape architecture and horticulture would take him to Cornell University, Europe, and finally to the University of Vermont.
 He found his way to the Massachusetts Agricultural College, now the University of Massachusetts Amherst, where he became the head of the agriculture division and founded an undergraduate landscape gardening program in 1903, only the second program of its kind in the United States.
 He was one of the first practitioners to formally recognize American landscape architecture history.

 His son, Frederick V. Waugh, became a notable agricultural economist and his granddaughter, Margaret Maxfield, became a notable mathematician.
 His other children included Albert Waugh, a provost at the University of Connecticut (1950–1965); Dorothy Waugh, an artist, illustrator, and landscape architect; and sculptor Sidney Waugh.